Baldur's Gate: Siege of Dragonspear: Development

-Siege of Dragonspear was announced on July 10, 2015 during a live event hosted by Beamdog as a bridge between the events of Baldur's Gate and Baldur's Gate II: Shadows of Amn.
+Siege of Dragonspear was revealed in July 2015, during a live event hosted by Beamdog as a bridge between the events of Baldur's Gate and Baldur's Gate II: Shadows of Amn.
 Trent Oster, game director and co-founder of Beamdog, described the development of the game as: "We move from custodian to creator", and the intention of the expansion was to rival to Baldur's Gate: Tales of the Sword Coast and Baldur's Gate II: Throne of Bhaal expansions.
-Oster said that Siege of Dragonspear would be bigger than the two previous expansions combined, taking the player occupied for at least 25 hours of play across 70 new areas and that would introduce a new monster summoning class called "The Shaman", and would add 4 new companions to complement the original roster of characters that can be imported from Baldur's Gate: Enhanced Edition.
-In addition, Oster stated that there would be several improvements to the UI including the addition of health bars and journal pop-up entries.
+Oster said that Siege of Dragonspear is bigger than the two previous expansions combined, taking the player occupied for at least 25 hours of play across 70 new areas and that introduces a new monster summoning class called "The Shaman", and adds 4 new companions to complement the original roster of characters that can be imported from Baldur's Gate: Enhanced Edition.
+In addition, Oster said that there are several improvements to the UI including the addition of health bars and journal pop-up entries.

 Oster admitted that recovering all original voice actors, to reprise their original roles, was not simple since some of them left the industry, but Ginny McSwain, the voice director for the original Baldur's Gate, managed to recreate a performance as faithful as possible working with them.
-Since the fact that the Forgotten Realms of Baldur's Gate belongs to the 2nd Edition Advanced Dungeons & Dragons, they were a very different place to that of the most recent edition, so game writers Amber Scott and Andrew Foley did a very complicated job to make sure that the plot of Siege of Dragonspear matches the canon of second edition, "We had to be careful that the stories and the characters that we created slotted in to all this, we actually had to work extremely hard to make sure" Scott said.
+Since the fact that the Forgotten Realms of Baldur's Gate belongs to the 2nd Edition Advanced Dungeons & Dragons, they were a very different place to that of the most recent edition, so game writers Amber Scott and Andrew Foley did a very complicated job to make sure that the plot of Siege of Dragonspear matches the canon of second edition.

 Skybound Games, a division of Skybound Entertainment, released the game to Nintendo Switch, PlayStation 4 and Xbox One on October 15, 2019.